uchihaabhijit/Hotel-Reservation-System/README.md

 A computer program written in 3 languages (Python, PHP, JavaScript) as a part of my personal project.

 The program is all about users finding the cheapest hotel from a data structure containing hotel name and its prices.

-hotel.py - The Python version
-logic.php - The PHP version
-jProgram.html - The JavaScript version( run the file in a browser )